 (The space in front of city hall turns into an open-air movie theatre)

-The Rathaus Film Festival typically starts in late June and continues daily through July and across summer (precise 2025 dates TBA).
+The Rathaus Film Festival starts in late June and continues daily through July and across summer (June 28th to August 31st).

 Each evening, sit back and enjoy a free open-air viewing of opera, ballet, classical music or a more popular musical genre on the giant screen.
 And all on the Rathausplatz square in front of the giant Neogothic city hall.